WWE

-As in other professional wrestling promotions, WWE shows are not legitimate contests but entertainment-based performance theater, featuring story line-driven, scripted, and partially choreographed matches; however, matches often include moves that can put performers at risk of injury, even death, if not performed correctly.
-The pre-determined aspect of professional wrestling was publicly acknowledged by WWE's owner Vince McMahon in 1989 in order to avoid taxes from athletic commissions.
-WWE brands its product as sports entertainment, acknowledging wrestling's roots in competitive sport and dramatic theater.
+As in other professional wrestling promotions, WWE does not promote a legitimate sporting contest but rather entertainment-based performance theater, featuring storyline-driven, scripted, and partially choreographed matches.
+However, matches often include moves that put performers at risk of serious injury or death if not performed correctly.
+The pre-determined aspect of professional wrestling (an industry open secret) was publicly acknowledged by WWE in 1989 to avoid regulation by athletic commissions.
+WWE markets its product as "sports entertainment", acknowledging professional wrestling's roots in competitive sport and dramatic theater.